b3nelof0n/symfony2-phing-git-deployment/README.md

 Options:
 =============================
--Dno-assets 	= No assets will generatet (fast) -Dversion 		= This tag will deployed
+- -Dno-assets 		= No assets will generatet (fast)
+- -Dversion 		= This tag will deployed
-Dhost 			= Servername to Deploy ( this will map to the file in /config/hosts/)
+- -Dhost 			= Servername to Deploy ( this will map to the file in /config/hosts/)

 Files:
 =============================